Educators

 Grade 8

-Analyze situations that are potentially dangerous to personal safety
+Analyze situations that are potential dangerous to personal safety

-Identify support services that assist with victims of violence, and explain how to access them
+Identify support services that assist victims of violence, and explain how to access them

 Outline the possible negative consequences of substance use and abuse